-This Fresh Strawberry Pie recipe with no jello is an easy no-bake berry pie made with only 5 ingredients.
+This Fresh Strawberry Pie recipe is an easy no-bake berry pie made with only 5 ingredients.
 Thick, sweet strawberry filling in a flaky crust!

-There are lots of reasons to love summer and an abundance of plump and juicy ripe strawberries are definitely at the top of the list!
-Strawberries are delicious all year round but the peak of the season they are extra sweet and tasty.
+There are lots of reasons to love summer, and an abundance of plump and juicy ripe strawberries are definitely at the top of the list!
+Strawberries are delicious all year round, but at the peak of the season they are extra sweet and tasty.
 This is a must make fresh fruit pie when strawberries are their ripest!